 You may not think it, but there's an abundance of animals inside the Bank of England: from the lions that guard the gates to the bees — historically a symbol of industry and co-operation — which adorned banknotes throughout the 19th and 20th centuries.
-As the Bank of England Museum's new exhibition — Flora And Fauna — opens, curator Jennifer Adam takes us through a tour of the bank's menagerie.
+Jennifer Adam, curator of the Bank of England Museum's 2015 Flora And Fauna exhibition, takes us through a tour of the bank's menagerie.

 Despite initial impressions, today’s Bank of England is actually a relatively modern building, designed and built between 1925 and 1939 by the architect Sir Herbert Baker, assisted with decoration by the sculptor Sir Charles Wheeler.
 Wheeler’s scheme echoed the Neo-Classical themes that Baker’s predecessors, including Sir John Soane, had brought to the original Bank of England buildings, while bringing to the project his own distinctly modern style of classicism.
 The bank’s decoration follows the tradition of using design as a way of symbolically warding off bad spirits, in order to inspire the visitor with confidence in the strength and integrity of the institution.